MuhammedAdelTaha/Weather-Monitoring/README.md

 * Log into Kibana using the `elastic` username and the previously stored password.

 ### 8. **Build Weather Station Image**
-go inside /Weather-Monitoring/Weather-Station and run the following command in the terminal to create the weather station image:
+go inside "/Weather-Monitoring/Weather-Station" and run the following command in the terminal to create the **Weather Station** image:

 ```bash
  mvn compile jib:dockerBuild